Pacific Southwest Airlines Flight 182: Accident

 Despite the captain's comment that the Cessna was "probably behind us now," it was actually directly in front of and below the Boeing.
 The PSA plane was descending and rapidly closing in on the small plane, which had taken a right turn to the east, deviating from the assigned course.
-According to the report issued by the National Transportation Safety Board (NTSB), the Cessna may have been a difficult visual target for the jet's pilots, as it was below them and blended in with the multicolored houses of the residential area beneath; the Cessna's fuselage was yellow, and most of the houses were a yellowish color.
+According to the report issued by the National Transportation Safety Board (NTSB), the Cessna may have been a difficult visual target for the jet's pilots, as it was below them and was difficult to perceive against the multicolored houses of the residential area beneath.
+The Cessna's fuselage was yellow, and most of the houses were a yellowish color.
 Also, the apparent motion of the Cessna as viewed from the Boeing was minimized, as the planes were on approximately the same course.
-The report said that another possible reason that the PSA aircrew had difficulty observing the Cessna was that its fuselage was made visually smaller due to foreshortening.
+The report said that another possible reason that the PSA aircrew had difficulty observing the Cessna was that its fuselage appeared smaller because of foreshortening.
 However, the same report in another section also stated, "the white surface of the Cessna's wing could have presented a relatively bright target in the morning sunlight."

 A visibility study cited in the NTSB report concluded that the Cessna should have been almost centered in the windshield of the Boeing from 170 to 90 seconds before the collision, and thereafter it was probably positioned on the lower portion of the windshield just above the windshield wipers.
 The study also said that the Cessna pilot would have had about a 10-second view of the Boeing from the left-door window about 90 seconds before the collision, but visibility of the overtaking jet was blocked by the Cessna's ceiling structure for the remainder of the time.

-Flight 182's crew never explicitly alerted the tower that they had lost sight of the Cessna; if they had made this clear to controllers, the crash might not have happened.
-Also, if the Cessna had maintained the heading of 70° assigned to it by ATC instead of turning to 90°, the NTSB estimates the planes would have missed each other by about 1000 ft instead of colliding.
-Ultimately, the NTSB maintained that, regardless of that change in course, it was the responsibility of the crew in the overtaking jet to comply with the regulatory requirement to pass "well clear" of the Cessna.
+Flight 182's crew never explicitly alerted the tower that they had lost sight of the Cessna.
+If they had made this clear to controllers, the crash might not have happened.
+Also, if the Cessna had maintained the heading of 70° assigned by ATC instead of turning to 90°, the NTSB estimates that the planes would have missed each other by about 1000 ft.
+Ultimately, the NTSB maintained that, regardless of that change in course, it was the responsibility of the crew in the overtaking jet to comply with the regulatory requirement to pass clear of the Cessna.

-Approach control on the ground picked up an automated conflict alert 19 seconds before the collision, but did not relay this information to the aircraft because, according to the approach coordinator, such alerts were commonplace even when no actual conflict existed.
+Approach control received an automated conflict alert 19 seconds before the collision but did not relay this information to the aircraft because, according to the approach coordinator, such alerts were commonplace even when no actual conflict existed.
 The NTSB stated: "Based on all information available to him, he decided that the crew of Flight 182 were complying with their visual separation clearance; that they were accomplishing an overtake maneuver within the separation parameters of the conflict alert computer; and that, therefore, no conflict existed."

 This was the conversation in the PSA cockpit starting 16 seconds before collision with the Cessna: